Harden, Embiid lead 76ers to 117-110 win over Raptors

 Embiid is playing through a nagging right calf injury that cost him a game — and maybe some MVP votes — Monday at Denver.
 He said the injury is “good enough” and is trying to survive the remaining games without incident.
 With Embiid, though, there’s always a small scare for the 76ers.
 The NBA scoring leader stepped on Anunoby’s foot in the first half and was briefly on his back.
 He gingerly got up and missed a free throw.

+“He looked normal tonight,” coach Doc Rivers said.
+“He didn't look like he had any problems and let's just hope that continues.”

 Harden has been dealing with a sore left Achilles for the last few months.
 The 33-year-old Harden said the pain has spiked at times during games.
-Coach Doc Rivers said before the game Harden's injury has “been managed but it’s always a concern.”
+Rivers said Harden's injury has “been managed but it’s always a concern.”

 The Sixers hit the 50-win mark this season in the fewest amount of games since 2001.
 The 76ers reached the NBA Finals that season and improbably haven't gone past the second round since.
 They've lost in the second round each of the last two seasons but remain contenders to at least win the Eastern Conference.
 That is, if Embiid and Harden are healthy.